Helping Loved Ones In Need Through Guardianships

 When a person can no longer make decisions about personal care or financial matters, the court can create a guardianship.
 This legal vehicle empowers a person or group of persons to make these decisions for the person (called the ward).

-At The Law Offices of Scott Alan Morrison, P.A., we have helped many people establish guardianships for loved ones.
+At The Law Office of Morrison & McGrew, P.A., we have helped many people establish guardianships for loved ones.
 We understand the potential benefits of guardianships, their limitations and their drawbacks and can advise you.

 What A Guardianship Can Do